 - Dig up the dirt but try to keep the soil fairly level.
 Put the dirt in a bucket.

-- Try to spread a nice level layer of dust (1 cm – 1.5 cm deep) all around the square meter.
+- Try to spread a nice layer of dust (1 cm – 1.5 cm deep) all around the square meter.

 - Put a little piece of apple in the middle of the plot (you’re bound to get some footprints).
-It can also help you to identity the tracks because you can be pretty certain a herbivore took the apple!
+It can also help you to identify the tracks because you can be pretty certain a herbivore took the apple!

 - Get a scat and track book from your local library to help you identify the tracks.
 A ruler and magnifying glass will be really useful too.

 - If you want to attract a carnivore, you can dig a deep hole below the surface of the dirt and lure them to the plot with the smell of rotting meat.
 It’s also a good idea to make the plot bigger so that if they dig the meat up, they won’t destroy all the track evidence with the mess.